himselfv/manifestenum/readme.md

 * Extracting assembly contents

 The above use of the application is safe.
 It changes nothing on your PC and only inspects its data.

+See also: [CBSEnum](https://bitbucket.org/himselfv/cbsenum/) for more higher level and OS-supported management of components.

 ### Usage